aireaire/openshift-homework/Readme.md

 ## Basic requirements

-- ### Ability to authenticate at the master console
+- ### Ability to authenticate at the master console After cluster is deployed you may authenticate to openshift from the master or bastion host with `oc` tool:
-In order to authenticate to openshift at the master console, first login to master host, e.g. master1.GUID.internal, and then use following command:
 ```
 oc login -u USER -p PASSWORD
 ```
-You may omit -u and -p parameters.
-In that case user name and password will be prompted interactively.
+You may also omit -u and -p parameters, then user name and password will be prompted interactively.

 Infromation about how users are added at deployment time can be found in [master configuration](#there-are-three-masters-working) section.